BriceSemmens/eDNA_patch/README.md

 ---
 Marine mammal eDNA site occupancy, capture and detection probabilities estimated from an intensively replicated ship-based survey
 ---

 # Abstract

 Environmental DNA (eDNA) sampling holds great potential as a non-invasive method for species detection and marine biodiversity monitoring.
-However, eDNA monitoring strategies are limited by a paucity of quantitative studies that estimate detection probabilities for target taxa aross the various levels of study design (e.g. sample sites, biological replicates, technical replicates).
-In this study, we appled multi-level occupancy modeling techniques to data from a ship-based marine mammal eDNA survey.
-Over a 8 day cruise, we surveyed 16 sites by collecting and filtering multiple Niskin bottle water samples (biological replicates) of various volumes and at various depths (including replicate biological samples at each depth) at each site.
-Each filter was subsequenlty processed using a Dloop metabarcoding laboratory workflow, including 3 technical replicates per sample, to detect marine mammal taxa.
-Using the resulting sequence data, our quantitative framework estimates 1) eDNA detection probabilities associated with technical replication, 2) capture probabilities associated with biological sample replication, and as a function of water volume filtered and sample depth, and 3) the probability of marine mammal eDNA site occupancy.
-We found a weak positive effect of water volume and weakly negative effect of sample depth on biological sample capture probability.
-On average, both per-sample capture/replicate detection probabilities were below 50%.
-Conversely, the model-estimated occurrence of marine mammal eDNA at any given site approached 100%.
+However, eDNA monitoring strategies are limited by a paucity of quantitative studies that estimate detection probabilities for target taxa across the various levels of study design (e.g. sample sites, biological replicates, technical replicates).
+In this study, we applied multi-level occupancy modeling techniques to data from a ship-based marine mammal eDNA survey.
+Over an 8 day cruise, we surveyed 16 sites by collecting and filtering multiple Niskin bottle water samples (biological replicates) of various volumes and at various depths (including replicate biological samples at each depth) at each site.
+Each filter was subsequently processed using both D-loop and MiFish metabarcoding laboratory workflows, including multiple technical replicates per sample, to detect marine mammal taxa.
+Using the resulting sequence data, our quantitative framework compares two alternative model formulations to estimate 1) eDNA detection probabilities associated with technical replication and primer choice, 2) capture probabilities associated with biological sample replication as a function of water volume filtered, sample depth, and collection method, and 3) the probability of marine mammal eDNA site occupancy.
+We found weak positive effects of water volume and collection method on biological sample capture probability.
+The analysis compares models where depth affects either capture probability or occupancy probability directly, providing insights into the ecological interpretation of depth effects in eDNA sampling.
+Model comparison using WAIC indicates whether site×depth-specific occupancy states better explain the data than simpler site-level occupancy.
+On average, both per-sample capture and detection probabilities were below 50%, while model-estimated occurrence of marine mammal eDNA approached 100% across sampling sites.
 The near-ubiquitous presence of detectable eDNA across sampling sites indicates great potential for eDNA monitoring applications once survey design and replication are appropriately tuned.

+# Repository Structure

+The main analysis is contained in:
+- **`detection_decomp_MMs_real_data_with_miFish_and_NCOG_depthAndSiteCombo.R`**: Primary analysis script implementing both model formulations with clean NIMBLE code and comprehensive model comparison

+Supporting files:
+- **`detection_decomp_MMs_real_data_with_miFish_and_NCOG.R`**: Earlier version with original model formulation (retained for reference)
+- **`intercal_ALL_metadata_12.30.24-noCs_NEW.csv`**: Input data file containing eDNA detection results and sampling metadata

 # Introduction